Published 10 Jul 2023

 - Validate records of inspection with a digital signature and timestamp

 This digital emergency lighting log book allows technicians to log as many emergency lighting tests as needed and describe the actions completed during the emergency lighting inspection.
-The advantage of this digital log book over a paper-based lighting test sheet is that technicians can include photos to better describe actions completed or issues found.
+Technicians can include photos to better describe actions completed or issues found.
 Also, the signature field is time and date stamped to track activity.